PhilipQuirke/quanta_mech_interp/filter.md

 - FilterImpact: node must impact the specified answer token(s)
 - FilterAlgo: node must have the specified algorithm tag

-The library can be extended with topic-additional specific filter classes
+The library can be extended with topic-additional specific filter classes as desired.